quintentruyens/Selsiro-simulator/README.md

 # ByteRV-simulator
 This is a simulation of a RISC-V computer in [Digital](https://github.com/hneemann/Digital).
-Part of the ByteRV project.
+Part of the Selsiro project.

 ## Running the simulator
 First generate the control rom for the processor: